Green Chile Roll-ups (or Pinwheels, or Rollers, or Whatever) Recipe

 It’s been a crazy busy week so far this week!
 Sunday was Doodle’s actual birthday.
 The kids spent the day with their dad, since it was Father’s Day, too, and came home for dinner.
 In our family, the birthday kid gets to pick what they want for dinner, and Doodle picked Chicken with Shallots and Buttered Noodles.
 It was tasty!

 Today, we had a field trip with our homeschool group.
 It was a walking tour of our downtown.
 It was really interesting, and fun, too.
-If you live in a city, I highly recommend calling your city’s historic society and seeing if
+If you live in a city, I highly recommend calling your city’s historic society and seeing if they give tours!

 Constructed Languages – A different way to learn about OUR language